ucsb-cs48/ucsb-cs48.github.io/_pytopics/python2vs3.md

 # What version should I use

-In this course, we've chosen to use Python 3.
 By now, most of the major useful libraries *are* available for Python&nbsp;3, and that is the future direction for the language.

 However, many computer systems may still have Python 2 installed as the "default" Python, that is, the one you get if you don't specify.